Efforts fail to save historic Alaska theater from demolition

 “It was in a sense a comment to Alaska saying, ‘I believe in Alaska, I believe in its future, and we can aspire to greater things,’” Bittner said.

-B. Marcus Priteca, a Seattle architect who designed theaters for Alexander Pantages, including the iconic Hollywood theater in 1929, was hired to design the new Anchorage movie theater.
+B. Marcus Priteca, a Seattle architect who designed theaters for early theater chain owner Alexander Pantages, including the iconic Hollywood theater in 1929, was hired to design the new Anchorage movie theater.
 Work began in 1941 but was paused during World War II.

 The interior was lush, featuring high-end décor and love seats at the end of alternating rows.